markschlosseratbentley/vimrc/README.md

 :echo $HOME
 ```

+Copy the .vimrc file from this repository to the property location.

 ## Helpful command line invocations

 The following command line invocations will allow you to open a new instance of vi with a particular file (`vi`) or open a file as a tab on an existing vim session (`vt`).